The Youth of Jerusalem

 Project Details

-0202 will introduce a series of 12 workshops into the formal curriculum of both schools, training young women in videography, photography, media editing and design, ethical journalism, leadership skills, and storytelling.
-This practical skill set will enable participants to become effective in the creation of visual and audio media productions, including short documentaries, news media journalism, and podcasts, forming a range of applicable skills for use in both advocacy and further career opportunities.
+The program incorporates 12 interactive workshops in the formal curriculum of Arab and Jewish schools, training youth in ethical journalism, videography, photography, media editing and design, leadership skills, and storytelling.
+This practical skill set will enable participants to become effective in the creation of visual and audio media productions, including short documentaries, news media journalism, and podcasts, forming a range of applicable skills for use in both self-expression, advocacy and further career opportunities.

-The workshops will focus on topical issues relevant to young women in Jerusalem, such as mental health and well-being, access to education, safety in public spaces, cultural & individual expression, and intergroup relations.
-We will provide a school-backed platform where students can explore relevant issues that would benefit from advocacy and strategic media use.
-This initative enables students to produce visual content that highlights their perspectives and experiences, amplifying female voices in spaces where they are often underrepresented.
+The workshops focus on topical issues relevant to youth in Jerusalem, such as cultural & individual expression.
+We provide a school-backed platform where students can explore important issues and develop thoughtful, strategic ways to consume and create media.
+This initiative enables students to produce visual content that highlights their perspectives and experiences, amplifying the voices of youth in spaces where they are often underrepresented.

 Interschool Activites

 A vital aspect of this project is fostering interaction between students from both schools through joint educational events and collaborative activities.
-This initiative will provide a rare opportunity for young women from diverse backgrounds to encounter, connect, and build mutual understanding, laying the groundwork for stronger intergroup relations among the next generation of Jerusalem.
+This initiative will provide a rare opportunity for youth from from diverse backgrounds to encounter, connect, and build mutual understanding, laying the groundwork for stronger intergroup relations among the next generation of Jerusalem.

 Activities will include a half-day event at the Sam Spiegel Film School, where students will watch and discuss locally directed films addressing communal issues.
 They will present their final media projects to one another to facilitate shared learning and joint exercises will foster bonds between the students as they work together to create joint media projects.